Gonococcus

 • Cultural or molecular biological detection of Neisseria gonorrhoeae

-• Purulent eye inflammation (ophthalmoblenorrhoea)
+• Purulent inflammation of the eye (ophthalmoblenorrhoea)

 • Sexual partners of infected persons (if necessary also without prior diagnosis)

-Therapy control
+Therapy monitoring

 • Culture: at the earliest 72 hours after completion of therapy

-• PCR: at the earliest 3 weeks after completion of therapy.
+• PCR: at the earliest 3 weeks after completion of therapy

 Indication for examination for gonococci